samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** 10 days

 Choose a spell of level 5 or lower that you can cast, that has a casting time of an action, and that can target you.
-You cast that spell—called the contingent spell—as part of casting *Contingency*, expending spell slots for both, but the contingent spell doesn’t come into effect.
+You cast that spell—called the contingent spell—as part of casting *Contingency*, expending spell slots for both, but the contingent spell doesn't come into effect.
 Instead, it takes effect when a certain trigger occurs.
 You describe that trigger when you cast the two spells.
 For example, a *Contingency* cast with [Water Breathing](/spells/2619205-water-breathing) might stipulate that *Water Breathing* comes into effect when you are engulfed in water or a similar liquid.

 The contingent spell takes effect immediately after the trigger occurs for the first time, whether or not you want it to, and then *Contingency* ends.